 Phoneme – A single basic sound of a particular spoken language.
 For example, the English language contains 40 phonemes that represent all basic sounds used with the language.
 The English word one can be represented with three phonemes, w – uh – n.
 Phonemes vary between languages because of guttural and nasal inflections and syllable constructs.

 Phrase – A set of one or more words used within an application.
 Examples include “Thank you for calling XZY Business,” “One,” and “At the tone, press 1”.

 Port – A connection or link between two devices that allows information to travel to a desired location.

-Predictive dialing – A method of making many outbound calls without people, and then passing answered calls to people as the calls are answered.
-A computer makes the dialing decisions based on certain algorithms.
+Predictive dialing – Predictive dialing is a method of making several automated outbound calls without using agents.
+Answered calls are then passed to agents.
+A computer makes dialing decisions based on certain algorithms to support business objectives.

 Processor – In system documentation, the computer on which the system software runs.
 In general, the part of the computer system that processes the data.
 Also known as the central processing unit.

 Prompt – A message played to a caller that gives the caller a choice of selections in a menu and asks for a response.

 Proxy server – A server external to the system used in a client/server configuration to perform processor-intensive functions, such as Natural Language Speech Recognition or text-to-speech.